Anne Sutton: Career in a royal household

 At the christening of Henry Frederick, Hereditary Prince of the Palatinate in March 1614 she received jewels worth £200.

 Anne married Hans Meinhard von Schönberg, the Palatine Ambassador to England, and resident diplomat at Heidelberg, in London on 22 March 1615.
 The wedding was celebrated with a masque of ballet planned by Elizabeth and Salomon de Caus, whose wife seems have been involved in supplying fabrics for costumes.
 Inigo Jones had designed a banqueting hall for the castle.
+The ballet was composed by Jacques Cordier dit Bocan.

 Their romance was well-known.
 It was said in London in December 1613 that Schönberg came to England in part to entreat King James and Anne of Denmark not to recall Dudley from Heidelberg.
 They were betrothed before 5 April 1614, and this was publicly known in June 1614.
 In July it was known abroad they were in love.

 She quarrelled with Elizabeth Apsley, a maid of honour and a distant cousin of Lucy Hutchinson.

 James VI and I wrote to ask if a maid of honour could be a married woman in German custom, and what royal jewels were in her care.
 Elizabeth, the Electress, replied that Dudley only kept some silver plate, and also that her husband, Frederick V and his council had favoured the marriage.

 Her son was Frederick Schomberg, 1st Duke of Schomberg.
 Anne died of a fever after giving birth to Frederick.

 In her 1644 will her sister, Mary (Dudley) Sutton, Countess of Home, left her nephew, Frederick Schomberg, a purse of gold coins.